collectionslab/Omniscribe/README.md

 # Omniscribe

-Omniscribe automates the process of sifting through every page manually to find the annotations and other markings in digitized printed books.
+Omniscribe was developed to detect annotations (margnialia, interlinear markings, provenance marks) in digitized printed books hosted via the International Image Interoperability Framework (IIIF).
 Why do we care about finding annotations?
 Annotations and other marks are traces left behind by previous readers and owners.
 Through these markings, we can better understand how readers in the past have used their books or interpreted their contents.

-### Collections Lab / BuildUCLA Team

-Formed in December 2018, the project is a Collections Lab/BuildUCLA collaboration with a team consisting of UCLA library staff and students based in the UCLA Digital Library Program.
+Formed in December 2018, the project is a Collections Lab/BuildUCLA collaboration with a team of UCLA Digital Library staff and UCLA students.

 #### Phase 2 Project team: train model and develop application
 * Dawn Childress, project lead